Octavius-Dante/Tetra-Proxima/CAPM-DAY-11/Readme.md

 service CatalogService @(path:'CatalogService') {

-    entity SalesOrderSet as projection on external.A_SalesOrder{
+    entity SalesOrderSet as projection on external.A_SalesOrder;

-        key SalesOrder,
-        SalesOrganization,
-        SalesOrderType,
-        SalesOrderDate,
-        SoldToParty,
-        OverallDeliveryStatus,
-        to_Item.Material as Material,
-        to_Item.OrderQuantityUnit as OrderQuantityUnit,
-        to_Item.NetAmount as NetAmount
-    };

 }